python/mypy/doc/dev-intro.md

 This section gives an overview of where to look for and what to do to implement specific kinds of mypyc features.

 ### Syntactic Sugar

 Syntactic sugar that doesn't need additional IR operations typically only requires changes to `mypyc.genops`.

+### Testing

+For better or worse, our bread-and-butter testing strategy is compiling code with mypyc and running it.
+There are downsides to this (kind of slow, tests a huge number of components at once, insensitive to the particular details of the IR), but there really is no substitute for running code.

+Run test cases are located in `test-data/run*.test` and the test driver is in `mypyc.test.test_run`.

+If the specifics of the generated IR of a change is important (because, for example, you want to make sure a particular optimization is triggering), you should add a genops test as well.
 Test cases are located in `test-data/genops-*.test` and the test driver is in `mypyc.test.test_genops`.
+Genops tests do a direct comparison of the IR output, so try to make the test as targeted as possible so as to capture only the important details.
+(Many of our existing genops tests do not follow this advice, unfortunately!)

+If you pass the `--update-data` flag to pytest, it will automatically update the expected output of any tests to match the actual output.
+This is very useful for changing or creating genops tests, but make sure to carefully inspect the diff!

 You may also need to add some definitions to the stubs used for builtins during tests (`test-data/fixtures/ir.py`).
 We don't use full